GM to slash jobs and production, cancel some car models

 While industry-wide passenger car sales were down 13.2 percent through the first nine months of the year, pickup truck and SUV sales rose 8.3 percent.
 As well as being roomier, the fuel economy on SUVs and crossovers has improved significantly.

-Reporting by David Shepardson and Nick Carey; Additional reporting by Paul Lienert; Writing by Nick Zieminski; Editing by Susan Thomas and Jeffrey Benkoe
+Reporting by David Shepardson, Paul Lienert; Additional reporting by Nick Carey; Writing by Nick Zieminski; Editing by Susan Thomas and Jeffrey Benkoe